 He and his wife, Sol, have been involved in evangelism, church planting, and discipleship through the church for many years and have seen the Holy Spirit work through this ministry, bearing fruit for the Kingdom.

 Juan Pablo and Sol live in Dallas and have two grown children.

-Dr. Bob Lay, National Staff
+Dr. Bob Lay, Field Representative